 Course Description

 Your race begins at 5:30am, by headlamp.
 Ensure you’re wearing at least 100 lumens of light, as those are the rules of engagement.
-The world famous Chief looms above and on a clear night it’s nothing but stars and mountains staring down on our starting line.The first seven miles / eleven kilometers are flat, fast and twisty, as you make your way through the heart of Squamish and out to the hills and mountains that’ll dominate the rest of your day.
+The world famous Chief looms above and on a clear night it’s nothing but stars and mountains staring down on our starting line.
+The first seven miles / eleven kilometres are flat, fast and twisty, as you make your way through the heart of Squamish and out to the hills and mountains that’ll dominate the rest of your day.
 Don’t get too excited and start off too fast, for you’ll be sure to regret that within a few hours.

 Shortly after getting back onto the singletrack at Coho Trail you’ll start towards your first big climb of the day, up and over Debeck’s Hill, which presents about 1000 feet / 300 metres in about one mile / 1.5 kilometres.
 As you ascend Debeck’s you’ll be confronted with some of the steepest terrain of the entire race, but you’ll be rewarded with views up valley and out over the mountainous peaks of The Tantalus Range.
 As you crest the top you’ll test your fancy footwork through some rocky terrain before it peters out into a 4×4 service road.
 On the way down you’ll pass by a historic Steam Donkey forestry relic.
 Feel free to stop and snap a pic.

-You swing back onto singletrack after just a kilometer or so of service road, and then drop down a trail named Mid-life Crisis to intersect with Jack’s Trail.
+You swing back onto singletrack after just a kilometre or so of service road, and then drop down a trail named Mid-life Crisis to intersect with Jack’s Trail.
 If your name is Jack please don’t read into this, we’re not saying you’re having a mid-life crisis Jack, but is this your first ultra?
 We’re just asking is all.
 Once you pop out onto Jack’s it’s flat and fast all the way to your second aid station at Alice Lake.
 There are flushable toilets to utilize if breakfast hasn’t been sitting well.
-Enjoy the feast of the aid station and proceed through Alice Lake Park to gain Four Lake Trail at the far side of the campgrounds.
+Enjoy the feast of the aid station and proceed through Alice Lake Park to gain Four Lakes Trail at the far side of the campgrounds.

 Welcome to your favourite part of the day!
 Galactic Scheisse tops out at over 3300 feet / 1000 metres.
 Given that your starting line is approximately 600 feet / 175 metres and you’ve only gained a minimal total amount up until this point in time you should ensure you’ve grabbed ample supplies from your last aid station.
 The trail climbs at a steady grade that is indeed runnable by those challenging near the front.
 The total gain is over 2500 feet / 750 metres and it plays out over approximately 4 kilometres of continued ascent.
 The great part about this climb, besides the challenge, is that it presents the most stunning views of the entire course, so it’s well worth your efforts!
-Multiple clear views are presented to break up your slog.

-There is a slight reprieve once you top out but shortly thereafter you are thrust into an equivalent descent.
-Trails you’ll run include Upper Powersmart, IMBA Smart, Fred, and Word Of Mouth.
+There is a slight reprieve once you top out, but shortly thereafter you are thrust into an equivalent descent.
+Trails you’ll “run” include Upper Powersmart, IMBA Smart, Fred, and Word Of Mouth.
 The trails will start off as average technical and proceed into greater technicality as your legs fight through the impending fatigue.
 You’re welcome!

 As you exit Fred you’ll arrive at your fourth aid station of the day at “Word of Mouth.”

-You will access another aid station here.
+At the bottom of A.M. cut left onto Ring Creek and follow it for a few hundred meters until you can cross over the Garibaldi FSR to access your next aid station.
+From here to the finish you’ll be following the same course as every other race distance.
 Once across the gravel road you’ll drop back onto singletrack.
-This will wind you down to a river crossing across a bridge known as ‘Darwin’s, watch your step.
-A short but steep climb awaits you on the other side and you’ll be taking your first right onto STP.
+This will wind you down to a river crossing across a bridge known as “Darwin’s”.
+A short but steep climb awaits you on the other side and you’ll be taking your first right onto STP, which is the first moto-friendly trails you’ll be running on the day.
+Keep your ears peeled as a just in case.

-You get to drop down STP, climb back up on Bonsai, drop back down on Somewhere Over There, and then hit your final aid station of the day at the entrance to
+You get to drop down STP, climb back up on Bonsai, drop back down on Somewhere Over There, and then hit your final aid station of the day at the entrance to The Far Side.

 Along the water, through Rose Park, under the highway and down to Junction Park, at the O’Siyam Pavilion, where you can finally lay down and call it a day!
+Treat yo’self to an Alice and Brohm ice cream, you’ve earned it!